Eat For Your Age: The Foods That Keep You Healthy and Feeling Young

 We all know leafy greens and herbal teas are always good for us while doughnuts and expressos are the tasty bad guys, but experts now say we should now eat for our age to make the most of every decade.

-Rather than suggesting one diet fits all ages, they are urging us to amend our eating habits so we sail through everything from an action-packed social life and the stress of a busy career to bringing up children and the menopause.
+Rather than suggesting one diet fits all ages, they are urging us to amend our eating habits so we sail through everything from an action-packed social life and the stress of a busy career to bringing up children and for women, the menopause.

 ‘We need different nutrients at different times of our lives,’ says nutritionist Dr Marilyn Glenville.
 ‘A 20-year-old may have higher stress levels than a 53-year-old, but the person in their 50s may be worried about issues like osteoporosis,’ says Marilyn.
 ‘One person may be focusing on getting pregnant, whilst another might be concerned about their creaky joints.
 We’re all different.’